hyperquantum/PMP/README.txt

  * Search functionality with fuzzy matching option
  * Find a way to identify artists
  * Dynamic mode: avoid repeating the same artist within a certain timespan
+ * Silence detection at the start and end of each track
+ * Crossfading
  * Bridging of PMP server instances, to access music from another machine
  * Naming a PMP Server instance; e.g. "living room"
  * Support for other formats than just MP3